The process of borrowing money or getting a loan to invest is known as ‘gearing’.

 Expert advice from your Perth property managers

 Getting informed advice and support from property professionals is the key to maximising your returns on your Perth investment property.
-The Perth property management team at Rentwest are committed to assisting property investors in making the most out of their investment properties.
-Whether it’s getting the best possible rental rate or ensuring your rental property is well managed, the Perth property management team at Rentwest can help you maximise profits from your investment.
+The Perth property management team at Rentwest Solutions are committed to assisting property investors in making the most out of their investment properties.
+Whether it’s getting the best possible rental rate or ensuring your rental property is well managed, the Perth property management team at Rentwest Solutions can help you maximise profits from your investment.